AliAlhakam/Bahrain_Imports/README.md

 To support this request, the management team has distributed tasks across several analyst teams, each focusing on different aspects of Bahrain’s market.
 Your team has been assigned to analyze Bahrain’s import data from 2020 to 2024.

-Your objective is to uncover insights related to:
+The objective is to uncover insights related to:
 Local demand for foreign products
 Potential sourcing countries and trade partners
 Costs and pricing trends over time